Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Numerical toolboxes}

-At last, we concentrate on the newly developed user friendly mathematical tools for solving the non-Fourier DPL Bioheat Equation.
-This toolbox, becoming very popular in any aspects of the numerical sciences, are usually easy to use, need less expertization and mostly faster than the old-fashioned common coding.
-Here we review the recent works involving with development of such tools.
+In the end, we concentrate on the newly developed user-friendly mathematical tools for solving the non-Fourier DPL equation.
+This toolbox is becoming very popular in any aspect of the numerical sciences, it is easy to use, needs less experience, and is mostly faster than the old-fashioned standard coding.
+Here we review the recent works involving the development of such tools.

-\paragraph{Adaptive time integrators} A new, low cost and accurate time marching technique is developed to deal with the dual-phase-lag bioheat transfer equation in~\cite{Soares2018}.
-The spatial discretization of the model is performed using the FEM and the temporal discretization is treated via a new algorithm.
-Hence, the adaptive time integration parameters locally adjust themselves spatially and temporally along the solution procedure, according to the characteristics and the calculated results.
-It has been demonstrated that this self-starting method is formulated as a non-iterative single step process and consequently it is computationally low cost.
-The authors claim that the methodology is very precise, powerful, and entirely automatic and easy to use such that it can be implemented by a non-expert user.
+\paragraph{Adaptive time integrators} A new, low-cost, and accurate time marching technique is developed to deal with the DPL equation in \cite{Soares2018}.
+The spatial discretization of the model is performed using the FEM, and the temporal discretization is treated via a new algorithm.
+Hence, according to the characteristics and the calculated results, the adaptive time integration parameters locally adjust themselves spatially and temporally during the solution procedure.
+It has been demonstrated that this method is formulated as a non-iterative single-step process, and consequently, it is computationally low-cost.

-\paragraph{OpenFOAM solver} One of complexities of biological cases is their sophisticated geometrical details.
-Thus, in order to produce realistic results, we need to perform simulations using object-oriented open-source solvers.
-Regardless of rapid growth of the non-Fourier heat transfer models, some numerical restrictions for real cases are still problematic.
-Jamshidi and Ghazanfarian~\cite{MJamshidi2017,MJamshidi20182} developed an OpenFOAM solver to include extra terms of the DPL model with numerical flexibilities such as supporting structured/unstructured meshes, easy implementation of three-dimensional cases, and easily being coupled with other physics such as elasticity, electrodynamics, or fluid flow.
-They implemented the DPL heat conduction model for the human hand skin in presence of the circular arteriole.
+\paragraph{OpenFOAM solver} One of the complexities of biological cases is their sophisticated geometrical details.
+Thus, to produce realistic results, we need to perform simulations using object-oriented open-source solvers.
+Regardless of the rapid growth of the non-Fourier heat transfer models, some numerical restrictions for real cases are still problematic.
+Jamshidi and Ghazanfarian \cite{MJamshidi2017,MJamshidi20182} developed an OpenFOAM solver to include additional terms of the DPL model with numerical flexibilities such as supporting structured and unstructured meshes and easy implementation of three-dimensional cases.